sweenip/python-ring-doorbell/sweeni_readme.md

 }
 ```

-No way to see and control chimes from browser.. will need to intercept the app
+No way to see and control chimes from browser.. will need to intercept the network traffic from mobile app

 ![alt text](image.png)